maciejskorski/software_engineering/_sources/advanced_debugging.md

 Enter the CircleCI environment via SSH, try to connect with the IDE and diagnose problems with the workflow.
-The workflow has to run in the SSH mode from the CircleCI account, as shown below.
+The workflow has to be rerun in the SSH mode from the CircleCI account, as shown below.

 ![circleci_ssh](figures/circleci_ssh.png)